byung01/comp150-hashing/cuckoo-hashing/README.md

 Add `#include "cuckoo.h"` at the beginning of the file to use this implementation as a data structure in your C++ program.

 ### Purpose
-The executable *cuckoo_hashing* the relevant data that we used for the analysis of the hashing algorithms.
+The executable *cuckoo_hashing* prints the relevant data that we used for the analysis of the hashing algorithms.
 * Capacity
 * Number of Expansions
 * Average Load Factor